sroberts/sroberts.github.io/_posts/2014-01-14-pretty-json.md

 > cat foo.txt | grep \"foo\" | sort | uniq

 I've learned a lot about composing commands and the beauty of the Unix philosophy, it's been great.
-But I hit a lot of issues with some tools that intially spit out "ugly", overly terse JSON:
+But I hit a lot of issues with some tools that initially spit out "ugly", overly terse JSON:

 ```json
 [{"foo": "foo", "bar": [1, 2, 3], "baz": "baz"}]